Shindeakshay321/Google-Cloud-Platform-GCP-Associate-Cloud-Engineer-Practice-Tests-Exams-Questions-Answers/README.md

 - [ ] Create a Service Account in your own project, and ask the partner to grant this Service Account access to BigQuery in their project.
 - [ ] Ask the partner to create a Service Account in their project, and have them give the Service Account access to BigQuery in their project.
 - [x] Ask the partner to create a Service Account in their project, and grant their Service Account access to the BigQuery dataset in your project.

+The correct answer is:

+**4. Ask the partner to create a Service Account in their project, and grant their Service Account access to the BigQuery dataset in your project.**

+### Explanation:

+**Option 4: Ask the partner to create a Service Account in their project, and grant their Service Account access to the BigQuery dataset in your project.**
+- **Delegation and Security:** This approach ensures that the partner company has control over the credentials and usage of the Service Account.
+By granting their Service Account access to your BigQuery dataset, you maintain a clear boundary between your projects while allowing the necessary access.
+- **IAM Best Practices:** This method follows best practices for Identity and Access Management (IAM) by granting the least privilege necessary for the partner to perform their tasks.
+- **Ease of Management:** It simplifies management and auditing since the partner company manages their own Service Account.

+**Why Other Options are Wrong:**

+**Option 1: Create a Service Account in your own project, and grant this Service Account access to BigQuery in your project.**
+- **Control and Management:** This would mean you are responsible for managing the credentials and any potential misuse by the partner, which complicates security and accountability.

+**Option 2: Create a Service Account in your own project, and ask the partner to grant this Service Account access to BigQuery in their project.**
+- **Incorrect Scope:** This option doesn't address the requirement of granting access to your BigQuery dataset.
+Instead, it suggests granting your Service Account access to their project, which isn't the requirement.

+**Option 3: Ask the partner to create a Service Account in their project, and have them give the Service Account access to BigQuery in their project.**
+- **Incorrect Target:** This option suggests that the partner should give access to their own BigQuery dataset, but the requirement is to give access to the dataset in your project.

+### Conclusion:

+Option 4 is the correct approach because it allows the partner to manage their own Service Account while you grant the necessary access to your BigQuery dataset.
+This ensures a clear division of responsibilities, adheres to security best practices, and simplifies management and auditing.

 **[⬆ Back to Top](#table-of-contents)**